 There is public support for NHS East Lancashire to upgrade and develop health services at Clitheroe Hospital and initial plans for a purpose built new hospital on land adjacent to the existing facility were withdrawn, due to the economic downturn.
 Currently new plans for a new facility are being drafted to be presented to the NHS Lancashire Board together with an accompanying funding assessment.
-In addition, with the phasing out of the Primary Care Trusts in 2013 as a part of the fundamental reorganisation of the NHS Lancashire cluster board and the new North of England Strategic Health Authority.
+In addition, with the phasing out of the Primary Care Trusts in 2013 as a part of the fundamental reorganisation of the National Health Service, the development would then have to be approved by the NHS Lancashire cluster board and the new North of England Strategic Health Authority.